Resource Library — Scope and Use

 URL: https://kelownalawyer.com/blog/the-non-negotiable-rule--why-your-child-is-never-the-messenger

-- Summary: This article explains the significant emotional harm that occurs when children are required to carry messages between parents.
-It outlines how courts view this behaviour and why it is strictly prohibited.
+• Summary: This article explains the significant emotional harm that can occur when children are required to carry messages between parents.
+It outlines how courts view this behaviour and why it is often prohibited.
 The piece emphasizes the importance of shielding children from adult responsibilities and conflict.

 3. Protecting Your Child from Conflict